 Typically, people who work on large projects or in production scheduling are far away from loving Gantt charts.
-They are tasked to build them, to update them, to report on them, and to maintain them even when the reality has turned out to be different than the originally layed out Gantt chart.
+They are tasked to build them, to update them, to report on them, and to maintain them even when the reality has turned out to be different than the originally layed out Gantt diagram.

 Tip 1: An image says more than 1,000 words.
 Let dynamic colors speak.

 Many Gantt charts just look boring and meaningless.
 However, nobody explicitly ever had forbidden to use colors for the bars.
 Why not letting the colors of the bars speak?
 For example, if your activities have a different status (like planned, released, in progress, finished, delayed), chose this to determine the bar color.
 E.g. show released activities green and delayed activities red.
 If these status information come from a database, you can even think of working with dynamic colors e.g. automatically change the color of an activity when the status changes.
-That way, the user of the Gantt chart will automatically know where to focus his attention first.
+That way, the user of the diagram will automatically know where to focus his attention first.
 Make colors dynamic and let them speak!

 Tip 2: Stop believing "one activity = one bar in the Gantt chart".